esqu1/SpringAPCSProj/README.md

 Dennis then used Photoshop to make a high-resolution gray brick texture that could be used later on.

 6/7/15<br />
-Brandon created an options menu that allows the user to change the smoothness of the game.
+Brandon created an options menu that allows the user to change the smoothness of the game.<br />
-While doing this, Brandon fixed a bug that would cause the user to start playing the game while adjusting smoothness.
+While doing this, Brandon fixed a bug that would cause the user to start playing the game while adjusting smoothness.<br />
-He also realized that he was being silly and his computer doesn't support smoothness, but he implemented it anyway.
+Brandon also realized that he was being silly and his computer doesn't support smoothness, but he implemented it anyway.<br />
+Dennis discovered that Processing had been producing the wrong lighting for all of his bricks, and had to manually set the lighting conditions for each vertex.<br />
+Dennis then found a bunch of very high-resolution textures of celestial bodies that could be used later on.